MoldyMacaroniX/dashword.net/_src/posts/how-to-make-your-first-featured-level-in-geometry-dash-2023.md

 Having fun gameplay is essential to a level being well recieved.
 If people don't enjoy playing your level, then it is less likely to be noticed by RobTop.

+There are two ways to go about making gameplay for your level: you can make the entire gameplay before decorating it, or you can build gameplay and decorate at the same time.

+We recommend building gameplay in "chunks."
+After building a short chunk of gameplay, decorate it, and repeat.

 # Making Feature Worthy Decoration

 # Uploading Your Level